 This course introduces students to the discipline of systematic theology through an analysis of contemporary, constructive Christian theologies.
-Organized by loci (the Word of God, God, Jesus Christ, the Holy Spirit, Creation, Salvation, the Church, and the Life to Come), the course is designed to equip students to discern the meaning of the Gospel in light of present challenges and realities.
+It is designed to equip students to discern the meaning of the Gospel in light of present challenges and realities.

 TSE 211 Augustine and Augustinian Theology